California State Income Tax 2026

 Are remote workers taxed by California?

 Sources: California Franchise Tax Board (ftb.ca.gov), Tax Foundation 2026 State Tax Guide, IRS Publication 17.
-Data verified April 2026.
+Data verified June 2026.
 Not tax advice.
-Always confirm current figures with the California FTB or a licensed CPA before filing.
+Always confirm current figures with the California FTB or a licensed CPA or Enrolled Agent before filing.